FAQs

 What is the difference between the Rauschenberg Dancer Emergency Grants and the Rauschenberg Medical Emergency Grants?

 Two things: Who is eligible, and what expenses can be requested.
-Both programs are for artists in need, and have an income ceiling for eligibility.
+Both programs are for artists in need, and therefore have an income ceiling for eligibility.
 Please see each program’s guidelines for additional details.
+Both have multiple cycles running through at least June, 2025.

-Rauschenberg Dancer Emergency Grants are open to professional dancers in a dire financial emergency due to COVID-19.
+Rauschenberg Dancer Emergency Grants are open to professional dancers in a dire financial emergency due to the artist’s loss or lack of current live performance work, because of circumstances outside of their control.
 Eligible applicants may request essential expenses such as housing, food, utilities, and medical care.
 Choreographers may not apply unless they also have recent and sustained activity as a professional dancer.

 Rauschenberg Medical Emergency Grants are open to artists working in the visual arts, film/video/digital/electronic arts, and choreography.
 Eligible applicants may request funds for recent medical/dental/mental health emergencies.
 Dancers may not apply unless they also have recent and sustained activity as a choreographer.